Hornsby

 Hornsby demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Hornsby's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 50.2% possess university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-This high level of educational attainment positions Hornsby favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 31.2%, followed by postgraduate qualifications (16.0%) and graduate diplomas (3.0%).
+Hornsby's educational attainment significantly exceeds national averages.
+Among residents aged 15 and above, 50.2% possess university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 31.2%, followed by postgraduate qualifications at 16.0% and graduate diplomas at 3.0%.

-Vocational pathways account for 24.0% of qualifications, with advanced diplomas comprising 11.5% and certificates making up 12.5%.
-Educational participation is high in Hornsby, with 30.3% of residents currently enrolled in formal education.
+Vocational pathways account for 24.0% of qualifications, with advanced diplomas at 11.5% and certificates at 12.5%.
+Educational participation is notably high in Hornsby, with 30.3% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 7.0% in tertiary education, and 6.4% pursuing secondary education.

 Frequently Asked Questions - Education